-- > Insert the screwdriver inside the screw extender and ensure that the tip is well inserted into the screw head - > Remove the tissue dilator from the screw assembly by opening sideways the two lateral eyelets and pulling it away.
+- > Insert the screwdriver inside the screw extender and ensure that the tip is well inserted into the screw head. - > Remove the tissue dilator from the screw assembly by opening sideways the two lateral eyelets and pulling it away.

-Insert the assembly over the guidewire that has been placed inside the pilot hole previously created.
+Insert the screw assembly inside the pilot hole previously created.